 Complete lockdown in Uttar Pradesh from 10 pm on July 10 to 5 am on July 13

-Lucknow, July 09: The Uttar Pradesh Government on imposed lockdown in the State from 10 pm tomorrow till 5 am on 13th July.
-All govt offices & markets to remain closed during this period.
-However, essential services will be allowed.
-Trains will continue to operate.
+Lucknow, July 09: The Uttar Pradesh Government on imposed lockdown in the State from 10 pm tomorrow till 5 am on 13th July, permitting movements only for providing medical and essential services in the state.

+"The curbs have been imposed in the state to check the spread of COVID-19 and other communicable diseases," Chief Secretary R K Tiwari said in an order communicated to district officials all over the state.

+China allows WHO to trace coronavirus’ origin, rebukes US exit move from UN body

 Complete lockdown in Uttar Pradesh pic.twitter.com/VlVr83GdqZ— Madhuri Rao (@theredditgirl) July 9, 2020